Nishant891/cryptoformars/content/nutanix_internship.md

 - How would you build a computer from scratch, and what hardware/software components would you use?
 What are the differences between CPU and GPU?

 > **Preparation Tip**: Check out [PowerCert Animated Videos](https://www.youtube.com/c/PowerCertAnimatedVideos) for visual learning on these topics.

+**Outcome**: Out of 20 students, around 8 were shortlisted for the second round.

 ---